dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 ``auto`` Keyword
 ----------------

-Though Cython does not have an ``auto`` keyword, Cython local variables not explicitly typed with ``cdef`` are deduced from the types of the right hand side of *all* their assignments (see the ``infer_types`` :ref:`compiler directive <compiler-directives>`).
+Though Cython0 does not have an ``auto`` keyword, Cython0 local variables not explicitly typed with ``cdef`` are deduced from the types of the right hand side of *all* their assignments (see the ``infer_types`` :ref:`compiler directive <compiler-directives>`).
 This is particularly handy